Sushriabigail/NASSCOM-RISC-V/RV-Day 3.md

 -----

 ## 2) Sequential Logic
 ### L1.
-Introduction to Sequential LOgic and Counter Lab
+Introduction to Sequential Logic and Counter Lab
 Sequential logic is sequenced by a clock signal.
 Example: D-flip-flop transition next state to current state on a rising clock edge The circuit is constructed to enter a known state in response to a reset signal.